Guides

 }

-• The libphonenumber package uses a frozen data snapshot.
-This means complex rules, like mobile prefixes in Argentina and Mexico, remain incorrect or ambiguous until you release a new app update.
+• Library-based methods use a fixed snapshot of phone number data.
+Ambiguous rules, like mobile prefixes in Argentina or Mexico, remain incorrect until you ship a new app version with an updated package.

 Validate Phone Numbers with Abstract API